Joseph Smith: Early years (1805–1827)

-In 1822, Joseph, his father Joseph Sr., and his older brother Alvin participated in a dig under the direction of a treasure seer named Luman Walters.
-Joseph, his family, and his acquaintances consistently listed September 21, 1823 as a pivotal night in his life; the next day, he told his father that he had been visited in the night by a supernatural being who revealed the location of the nearby treasure.
-Smith said he attempted to recover the treasure but was unsuccessful.
+Joseph, his family, and his acquaintances consistently listed September 21, 1823, the equinox, as a pivotal night in his life; the next day, he told his father that he had been visited in the night by a supernatural being who revealed the location of a nearby treasure.
+The Smith family believed in prophetic dreams or visions; both parents and his maternal grandfather had previously reported such dreams.